flowhub/docs.flowhub.io/_posts/2014-04-01-flowhub-faq.md

 ###  Pro plan
 Private project development & collaboration is reserved for paid plans.
-You can view the different plans on our [pricing page](http://flowhub.io/pricing/).
+You can view the different plans on our [pricing page](https://plans.flowhub.io).

+### Supporter plan
+The Flowhub supporter plan includes all features of the Pro plan, plus access to the Flowhub community Slack.

 ### Kickstarter License